Val Lewton and Cat People

 A Study of High-Quality Low-Budget Filmmaking

 In 1942, the studio heads at RKO gave Val Lewton his first title to turn into a movie, Cat People.
-On a budget of $150,000 and with no-name actors, what could have become a display of sub-par special effects and bad makeup instead was turned into a taut, psychological drama by Lewton and his team.
+On a budget of $150,000 and with no-name actors, what could have become a display of sub-par special effects and bad makeup he instead turned into a taut, psychological drama.

-We are introduced to Irena (Simone Simon), an immigrant from Serbia, and Oliver (Kent Smith), the architect that meets her at the Central Park Zoo in front of the panther cage and decides to court her.
-By the time their first date ends, she has dramatically recounted cultural lore: the village she left behind was filled with Satanists who ran to the hills when King John brought Christianity to Serbia.
-Allegedly, there are still descendants of these Satanists who, provoked by anger or sex or jealousy, turn into giant panthers.
+Irena (Simone Simon), an immigrant from Serbia meets Oliver (Kent Smith) in front of a panther cage at the Central Park Zoo.
+He falls in love.
+By the time their first date ends, she has recounted cultural lore in dramatic fashion: Satanists filled the Serbian village she left behind and ran to the hills when King John brought Christianity to the land.
+Allegedly, there remain descendants of these Satanists who, provoked by anger or sex or jealousy, turn into giant panthers.

-Irena believes that she may be one of these “cat people,” but Oliver assures her that the lore is poppycock and marries her.
-Fearing demonic transition, Irena refuses to kiss her husband, much less consummate the marriage, and Oliver, thinking that his wife is crazy, seeks advice from a psychiatrist (Tom Conway) as well as his co-worker, Alice (Jane Randolph).
-When Irena learns that Oliver is seeking counsel and emotional support from another woman, she begins to spy, and is piqued by jealousy.
+Irena believes that she may be one of these “cat people,” but Oliver assures her the lore is poppycock and marries her.
+Fearing demonic transition, Irena refuses to kiss her husband, much less consummate the marriage.
+Oliver, thinking his wife is crazy, seeks advice from a psychiatrist (Tom Conway) and his co-worker, Alice (Jane Randolph).
+When Irena learns Oliver is seeking counsel and emotional support from another woman, she spies, and becomes jealous.

-It is during the third quarter of the movie that it launches into horror.
-Neither Oliver nor Alice believe that Irena can really turn into a cat.
-But why does Jane feel she is being stalked?
+Only in the third quarter does it launch into horror.
+Neither Oliver nor Alice believe Irena can really turn into a cat.
+But, why does Jane feel she is being stalked?
 Did the wind rattle the bushes, or was something there?
 Are the shadows in the indoor swimming area a giant cat, or a trick of the eye and reflections of the water?
-Moreover, Irena has the keys to the panther cage at the zoo — so if it is a cat, is it the zoo panther, or Irena?
+Moreover, Irena has the keys to the panther cage at the zoo — so if it is a cat stalking her, is it the zoo panther, or Irena?

-Beyond the obvious plot, are the movie’s subtexts — Irena’s shame of sex and emotion brought on by the religion of her youth, further given life by Simone Simon’s cold, detached performance.
+Beyond the obvious plot are the movie’s subtexts — Irena’s shame of sex and emotion brought on by the religion of her youth, given life by Simone Simon’s cold, detached performance.

-Cat People was lensed by Nicholas Musuranca, who, with Jacques Tourneur went on to make Out of the Past, a noir masterpiece.
+Nicholas Musuranca lensed Cat People (he would later go on with Jacques Tourneur to make Out of the Past, a noir masterpiece).
 Like a great noir, the movie is as much about fog and shadows, sharp angles and high contrast black-and-white, as it is about the actual plot devices.
 Cat People is also about sound, be it the clicking of shoes on pavement or the echoing of screams in an indoor pool.
 Sound is cheap on a low budget, and John Cass, an A+ Foley artist working for RKO’s B-movie department, provides terrifying ambiance.